Marpino/Walking-dataset/README.md

 This dataset is made of 20 IMUs recordings of people walking 5 meters.
 The IMUs are positioned on both legs in the foot-shank-thigh configuration.
 The subjects are 20 elderly people and 20 young people.

 # Dataset Organization
-The dataset is set in such a way:
+The dataset is set in this way:

-- There are 20 recordings of eldery people in the folder Dataset\Elderly and other 20 recordings of young people in the folder Dataset\Young, both the groups were asked to walk for 5 meters straight.
+- There are 20 recordings of eldery people in the folder \Dataset\Elderly and other 20 recordings of young people in the folder \Dataset\Young, both the groups were asked to walk for 5 meters straight.

-- There is an additional folder with
+- There is \Dataset\Additional folder to which belong:
-1) a subfolder Marzia with recordings of me walking 5 meters straight, in a rectagle of 5x3 meters and in a circle of diam 3.6 meters.
+1) a subfolder Marzia with recordings of me walking 5 meters straight, in a rectagle of 5x3 meters and in a circle of 3.6 meters diameter.
 2) a subfolder Long Distance with recordings of me walking randomly in a corridor.
 3) a subfolder Disability with 2 recordings of a subject affected by legs muscolar atrophy, walking with sticks and leg braces.

-- In each folder you can find the recordings in .xlsx format

-There are 7 sensors and each one corresponds to a part of the body:
+In each folder of \Dataset you can find the recordings in .xlsx format There are 7 sensors and each one corresponds to a part of the body:
 _1 right foot
 _2 right shank